Malik Hooker: 2019 season

 He entered training camp slated as the de facto starting free safety.
 Head coach Frank Reich retained Hooker and Clayton Geathers as the starting safety tandem to begin the season.
 On September 8, 2019, Hooker started in the Indianapolis Colts' season-opener at the Los Angeles Chargers and made five combined tackles (four solo), one pass deflection, and intercepted a pass by Philip Rivers to wide receiver Keenan Allen in the endzone and returned it 26–yards in the 30–24 overtime loss.
-He injured his knee and was inactive for three consecutive game (Weeks 4–7).
+He injured his knee and was inactive for three consecutive games (Weeks 4–7).
 On December 8, 2019, he collected a season-high ten combined tackles (nine solo), broke up a pass, and intercepted a pass by Jameis Winston in the Colts' 35–38 loss at the Tampa Bay Buccaneers.
 He finished the 2019 NFL season with 51 combined tackles (30 solo), three pass deflections, two interceptions, and one fumble recovery in 13 games and 13 starts.
 He received an overall grade of 69.5 from Pro Football Focus in 2019.